SSWConsulting/SSW.Rules.Content/rules/sprint-forecast/rule.md

 <!--endintro-->

-> “The implementation team agrees to do its best to deliver an agreed on set of features (scope) to a defined quality standard by the end of the sprint.
+> “The implementation team agrees to do its best to deliver an agreed on set of features (scope) to a defined quality standard by the end of the Sprint.
 (Ideally they deliver what they promised, or even a bit more.)
 The Product Owner agrees not to change his instructions before the end of the Sprint.”
 > **Agile Project management**

 Each of the Sprints in a Scrum project can be considered a mini-project that has Time (Sprint Length), Scope (Sprint Backlog), Quality (Definition of Done) and Cost (Team Size*Sprint Length).
-Only the scope can vary and this is measured every sprint.
+Only the scope can vary and this is measured every Sprint.

 ::: email-template
 |          |     |